ErrWare/MouseLocator/README.md

 Used to roughly locate a mouse cursor inside of a picture Requires openCV2

+The idea was to train a classifier on programmatically generated examples of mouse cursors on backgrounds.
+Then use the classifier as a sliding window in the real dataset to find the cursor, hoping that it would transfer at least well enough to find the cursor in the first 10 or 20 or 30 (just not 200+) tries and allow me to build a sub dataset from the real dataset. clickToFind was my solution when that failed, and was what I was hoping to avoid.

+Sliding window is old and definitely not a choice approach.
+I tried before this to use Retinanet and MRCNN projects to my ends.
+I couldn't figure those out.
+Hence the brutish homemade approach.

 # Files
 clickToFind.py
 	opens images, click on the cursor to crop & save it & remove image from dataset